Choice Disjunctive Queries in Logic Programming

 \section{Introduction}

-One of the long-standing research problems on logic programming is to treat the extra-logical primitive in a {\it high-level} way.
-The advances of logic programming have enriched Horn clauses with additional programming primitives in a high-level way (higher-order programming, modules, local constants, etc).
+One of the long-standing research problems on logic programming is to treat the extra-logical primitive in a {\it high-level, logical} way.
+The advances of logic programming -- especially structured proof theory -- have enriched Horn clauses with additional programming primitives in a high-level way (higher-order programming, modules, local constants, etc) \cite{MNPS91,Kwon,Loke}.
 Nevertheless some key constructs could not be dealt with in a high-level way, in particular when we are concerned with mutual exclusion (and the cut predicate).

 Consequently, much attention \cite{Por,Sau08,Kri11} has been given to finding a semantics that captures the cut predicate.
-However, these proposals are {\it not} $logical$ in that a well-defined yet simple declarative meaning as well as its proof theory are still missing, exposing low-level operational details.
+These proposals - based on such notions of $if$-$then$-$else$ and $until$ -- are quite interesting but somewhat complicated than necessary.

-In this paper, inspired by the work in \cite{Jap03}, we propose a purely logical solution to this problem.
+In this paper, inspired by the work in \cite{Jap03,Jap08,JapCL1,JapCL2,JapCL12}, we propose a purely logical solution to this problem.
 It involves the direct employment of linear logic \cite{Gir87} to allow for choice-disjunctive goals.
 A choice-disjunctive goal is of the form $G_0 \add G_1$ where $G_0, G_1$ are goals.
 (A more intuitive name would be $choose(G_0,G_1)$.)
-Executing this goal with respect to a program $D$ -- $\intp(D,G_0 \add G_1)$ -- has the following intended semantics:
+Executing this goal with respect to a program $\Pscr$ -- $\prove(\Pscr,G_0 \add G_1)$ -- has the following intended semantics:

+For example, given a program $\{ male(kim), female(lee) \}$, execution will succeed on the goal $male(kim) \add female(kim)$ by choosing $male(kim)$.
+Similarly, execution will succeed on the goal $male(lee) \add female(lee)$ by choosing $female(lee)$.
+On the other hand, consider a goal $male(kim) \add female(lee)$.
+In this case, both disjuncts can lead to a success, and, in our semantics, it does not matter which disjunct to use.
+For simplicity, we assume from now on that execution always chooses the first successful disjunct if there are many.
+Thus, back to the above, execution will succeed on the goal $male(kim) \add female(lee)$ by choosing $male(kim)$.
+Note that the class of choice disjunctive goals is a superset of the class of mutually exclusive goals.

-An illustration of this aspect is provided by the following definition of the relation $son(X,Y)$ which holds if $Y$ is a son of $X$.:
+Another illustration of this construct is provided by the following definition of the relation $son(X,Y)$ which holds if $Y$ is a son of $X$.:

-\begin{exmple} $ son(X,Y)$ ${\rm :-}$ \> $(male(X) \land father(Y,X))\ \add$\\ \> $(female(X) \land mother(Y,X)).$ \end{exmple}
+\begin{exmple} $ son(X,Y)$ ${\rm :-}$ \> $(male(X) \otimes father(Y,X))\ \add$\\ \> $(female(X) \otimes mother(Y,X)).$ \end{exmple}